NATIONAL CAPITAL AREA POLITICAL SCIENCE ASSOCIATION AMERICAN POLITICS WORKSHOP

 Beginning at 10 a.m., refreshments (light snacks, coffee, etc.) will be available.
 We will start the workshop promptly at 10:30 a.m.

-In order to maximize discussion, the author(s) will not give presentations.
+In order to maximize discussion, authors will not give presentations.
 Instead, they may offer brief introductory comments, and then we will open the floor to questions.
 Participants are expected to have read the papers so that virtually all of the time can be devoted to Q&A. Links to the papers are below.

 12:30 p.m.: Lunch